 She strolled down the path toward the main road.
 The air was cool.
 The sky was clear blue.
 The birds gave their morning performance in what looked deceptively like bushland all around her.
 She looked around for the cute little echidna she'd seen on her walk to work yesterday.
 It wasn't evident this morning.
 Not really surprising, as she knew they ranged kilometers in their wanderings.

 So much had changed here in the last couple of decades with most of the houses moving underground, the introduction of AIs into the workforce and the resulting massive layoffs and widespread unemployment, exacerbated by the rolling economic crashes.
 She remembered when economic collapse occurred only once every two or three decades.
 Now there was one about every eighteen months.
 Her Dad had loved to angrily point out that not so long ago they'd been a once in a lifetime thing.
-Of course, on the bright side, the good thing about economic hardship is that it forced people to take seriously all the things the environmentalists had been telling us for years: recycle, repair things instead of discarding them, don't waste, be efficient.
+Of course, on the bright side, the good thing about economic hardship is that it forced people to take seriously all the things the environmentalists had been saying for years: recycle, repair things instead of discarding them, don't waste, be efficient.
 Nowadays you just couldn't make ends meet unless you did these things.

 Few people lived on the low areas of the coast anymore.
 Two or three times every year most of Maroochydore was under a meter of water during the summer downpours and high tides as a result of raised sea levels and increased storm strength.
 Now everybody lived on the hills — even here in Kunda Park.
 Homes were always the first to move.
 Business had a record of denying global warming — they'd been doing so for decades.
 They'd eagerly bought up all the newly vacated land, dollar signs glittering in their eyes, as they began building glassy office blocks and mega-shopping complexes.
 Eventually even they had to acknowledge the climatic changes.
 Dykes had been built in a futile attempt to hold back the waters, but the beaches were gone and the local economy, based largely upon tourism, decayed.